 At the top of the hill is an old outdoor classroom consisting of several benches set in a huge stand of white birch trees.
 There is another such classroom closer to the beginning of the trail, but the one at the top is in better condition and is a great spot for lunch.

 From here the trail runs fairly level to the south for a distance before turning east and back down the hill.
 In this area another trail leads off to the right (west) and extends down the other side of Kissacook Hill to Orchard Street in Forge Village, which may be explored at your leisure.
+(Feeling energetic?
+Continue to the Village View trails, all the way to the VFW ball field.)
 Following the main trail will take you in short order to a large water tower where the trail can be picked-up again between two small boulders near the tank and east of its access road.
 From here the going is a bit steep and some caution is advised especially if hiking with small children.
 The trail winds its way down the hill and ends in the front parking lot of the Day School.